Charged-particle multiplicity and transverse-energy distribution using the Weibull-Glauber approach in heavy-ion collisions: Results

-We also fit our model to the minimum-bias transverse energy distribution measured by PHENIX experiment in Au$-$Au collisions at $\sqrt{s_{NN}}$ = 200 GeV as shown in Figure \ref{PhenixTransE} \cite{phenixEt}.
-Recently, the transverse energy distribution was also measured by ALICE experiment for Pb$-$Pb collisions at $\sqrt{s_{NN}}$ = 2.76 TeV \cite{lhcet}.
-Figure \ref{AliceEt} compares the $E_{T}$ distribution generated by our model with that obtained in Pb$-$Pb collisions at 2.76 TeV.
-From the above comparisons, one can observe that the two-component Weibull-Glauber approach provides an excellent description of the measured minimum bias data for charged particle multiplicity and transverse energy distribution.
+The model was also used to fit the minimum-bias transverse-energy distribution measured within the acceptance of $|\eta| < 1.0$ by PHENIX experiment in Au-Au collisions at $\sqrt{s_{NN}}$ = 200 GeV as shown in Figure \ref{PhenixTransE} \cite{phenixEt}.
+Recently, the transverse energy distribution was also measured by ALICE experiment for Pb-Pb collisions at $\sqrt{s_{NN}}$ = 2.76 TeV \cite{lhcet} at mid-rapidity ($|\eta| < 0.6$).
+Figure \ref{AliceEt} compares the $E_{T}$ distribution generated by the Weibull-Glauber model with the measured distribution in Pb-Pb collisions at 2.76 TeV.
+The ratio of transverse-energy distribution obtained from experiments to the model calculations is shown in the lower panels of Figure \ref{PhenixTransE} and \ref{AliceEt}.
+Furthermore, all the distributions are also compared with the estimations of the NBD-Glauber approach.
+It should be noted that the value of the two-component $x$ parameter is the same for both the approaches for a given distribution type and energy.
+Thus, the two-component Weibull-Glauber approach provides a nice description of the measured minimum-bias data for charged-particle multiplicity and transverse-energy distribution, in addition to the NBD-Glauber model.